kimacchi/semesterproject/README.md

 Known problems:
 <br></br>
- Major:
-  * The app crashes when tried to move more than 4-5 tasks between todo process widgets or try to remove some when there are more than 4-5 tasks.
-The reason is unknown and it seems it doesn't occur on every scenario.

   <br></br>
  Minor:
   * There are some performance issues with the whole app, but they are more appearent when using To do widget.